BillyVector117/nextjs-ecomerce/README.md

   2. Set Delete Button in last column for Orders and Users DatGrid which make a DELETE request to `/api/users/delete/${id}` for remove User / Order from database.
 45. UPDATE 'isAdmin' property for Users
   1. Add a 'Up to Admin Button' next to 'Delete Button', which fires a function that makes a PUT request to '/admin/users/update/${id}' to change 'isAdmin' prop to true in database
+  46. ADD 'GO BACK BUTTON'
+  1. Create customButton which returns previous page, use this component in LayoutAdmin component (Using useRouter() from Next/router to redirect previous page)
+  2. Fix a bug in App Bar, while not selecting an item from dropdown the page broken.